directus/directus/docs/extensions/marketplace/publishing.md

 :::info Publishing Your `dist` Directory on npm

-If you use the `create-directus-extension` CLI utility, the `dist` directory will be added to your `.gitignore` as it contains only the output files from running the build command. npm will, by default, use your `.gitignore` to determine which files are uploaded to the registry, ignoring your built files.
+If you use the `create-directus-extension` CLI utility, the `dist` directory will be added to your `.gitignore` as it contains only the output files from running the build command.

+npm will, by default, use your `.gitignore` to determine which files are uploaded to the registry, ignoring your built files.

 Ensure that your `package.json` file contains the following property:

 ```json
 {
 	"files": ["dist"]
 }
 ```

+In newer versions of `create-directus-extension`, this will be automatically added when creating a new extension.

 :::